fbpx

 Caregiver Training

 Research has shown that our minds are most impressionable between the ages of 1 and 5.
-For this reason, early intervention (obtaining therapy at an early age) is key in ensuring your child is given the tools needed to develop meaningful skills that will prepare them for the classroom and every-day life.
-Our Care Team takes pride in walking each family through the ABA process so that parents and caregivers can feel at ease knowing that they have a strong network of support dedicated to the growth and success of their kiddo.
+For this reason, early intervention (obtaining ABA therapy for autism at an early age) is key in ensuring your child is given the tools needed to develop meaningful skills that will prepare them for the classroom and everyday life.
+Our Care Team takes pride in walking each family through the ABA treatment process so that parents and caregivers can feel at ease knowing that they have a strong network of support dedicated to the growth and success of their child.

-Is your child between the ages of 1 and 5?
+Is your child between the ages of 18 months and 5 years old?

 Does your child currently have a diagnosis for Autism?